 The fees for this course can vary depending on funding eligibility, if you feel you may qualify for funding, please contact the Funding Team.

 Learners can progress on to the NCFE Level 3 Diploma in Supporting Teaching and Learning, or into the workforce.

 Dates & course durations

 19th September 2023 - 25th June 2024, 9.15am-12.15pm.

 9th January 2024 - 25th June 2024, 9.15am-12.15pm.

 A range of teaching styles will be used.
 This will be in the classroom and then knowledge will be implemented and observed within placement.

 Students have access to a fantastic range of College-wide facilities such as the Learning & Research Centre, study hubs, computer areas with accompanying multi-function printers and helpdesk advice.

 Students will need a DBS check which will incur a fee of £44 if obtaining through College.
 Some courses may also require additional study from home, you may need access to a PC/laptop and suitable Wi-Fi to access teaching and learning.
 You will be made aware of any additional study time at the time of enrolment.

-Learners can apply for Teaching Assistant roles on successful completion of the course.
+Students can apply for teaching assistant roles on successful completion of the course.